Smethwick: History

 After the First World War about 50+ Sikh families settled in Smethwick beginning in 1917, with a majority of the men being veterans of the war.
-After the Second World War, Smethwick attracted a large number of immigrants from Commonwealth countries beginning in 1945, the largest ethnic group being Sikhs from the Punjab in India, the majority of whom had served in the Second World War.
-The ethnic minority communities were initially unpopular with the white British population of Smethwick, prompting the election of Conservative Party Member of Parliament (MP) Peter Griffiths at the 1964 general election.
-In the election, the Labour Party MP was unseated following the use of the campaign slogan, "If you want a nigger for a neighbour, vote Labour" allegedly being used by supporters of the winning candidate.
-This came two years after race riots had hit the town in 1962; it was also set against a background of factory closures and a growing waiting list for local council accommodation.
+After the Second World War, Smethwick attracted a large number of immigrants from Commonwealth countries beginning in 1945, the largest ethnic group being Sikhs from the Punjab in India, the majority of whom had served in that War.
+The ethnic minority communities were initially unpopular with the white population of Smethwick, leading to the election of Conservative Party Member of Parliament (MP) Peter Griffiths at the 1964 general election, who campaigned by appealing to the racist element and whose supporters had used the slogan, "If you want a nigger for a neighbour, vote Labour".
+This came two years after race riots had hit the town in 1962; it was also set against a background of local factory closures.

-In 1961, the Sikh community purchased the Congregational Church on the High Street in Smethwick.
-Soon after, this was converted into a gurdwara today known as the [Guru Nanak Gurdwara Smethwick].
+In 1961, the Sikh community purchased the unused Congregational Church on the High Street in Smethwick.
+Soon after, this was converted into a gurdwara, today known as the [Guru Nanak Gurdwara Smethwick].

 Bearwood Primary School appointed Tony O'Connor as head teacher in 1967.
 He was the first black head teacher in the UK, having been born in Jamaica and moved to Britain with the RAF in 1943.
-This bought Smethwick more unwanted publicity when, the day after the announcement of his appointment, racist slogans and swastikas were daubed around the school.
-However, O'Connor was well liked by both parents and children; he retired in 1983.
+Smethwick received bad publicity when, the day after the announcement of his appointment, racist slogans and swastikas were daubed around the school.
+However, O'Connor was well liked by both parents and children; he eventually retired in 1983.

 In the mid- to late 1960s, a large council estate in the west of Smethwick was built.
 It was officially known as the West Smethwick Estate, but as all of the homes were constructed from concrete the estate was known locally as the "concrete jungle".
-The homes, mostly three or four storey townhouses, were prone to damp and other faults.
+The homes, mostly three or four storey townhouses, were prone to damp and other construction faults.
 By the 1980s, levels of crime and unemployment on the estate were high, and by the early 1990s, Sandwell Council had decided to demolish it.
-Between 1993 and 1997, the estate was redeveloped with modern low-rise housing and renamed Galton Village.
-Another housing estate called the Windmill Lane Estate, located near Cape Hill, met a similar fate.
+Between 1993 and 1997, the estate was entirely redeveloped with modern low-rise housing, and was renamed Galton Village.
+Another local housing estate called the Windmill Lane Estate, located near Cape Hill, was also redeveloped.
+Due to reports of crime, high unemployment rates, and structural issues within the estate, the Windmill Lane Estate, which included high-rise flats Murdoch Place and Boulton place, was demolished in 1988.

 There is a collection of red brick turn-of-20th century terrace, 1930s semi-detached, newly built modern housing and a number of high rise blocks of flats.
 Other estates and areas include Black Patch, Cape Hill, Uplands, Albion Estate, Bearwood, Londonderry and Rood End.

 In July 2013, a major fire occurred at the Jayplas plastics and paper recycling plant on Dartmouth Road.